 “We don’t believe in failures but in learning lessons”

 Manda and Meleah describe entrepreneurship and the nomadic lifestyle as an ongoing learning process.
 However, their biggest learning lesson has been to take action.
 “As we tend to overthink things, it can paralyse you.
 Leaving you not doing anything at all” Leah says.
 So even if your idea is messy or feels like a mistake in the beginning, it will never be a failure if you just go for it.
 People make the mistake of waiting for the perfect time to start their own thing, to have their big launch or post their first Youtube video.
 Not realising that there isn’t such a thing as a perfect time.
 Therefore you should jump into it, wholeheartedly and never look back!

 They furthermore mention that when it comes to entrepreneurship, it is good to have an accountability partner who compliments you.
 Someone who has different strengths and weaknesses than yourself.
 “If you already are in business together, you have to keep in mind to be each other’s biggest fans” Manda says.
-Because some days you need to hear that your doing enough.
-As entrepreneurs we are already passionate and driven people.
+Because some days you need to hear that you’re doing enough.
+As entrepreneurs, we are already passionate and driven people.
 So its good just to appreciate and recognise each other from time to time.

 How do you keep eachother accountable for that?

 “We’re all about structure, systems and huge believers in time blocks.
-Otherwise our days get really jumbled and it’s hard to divide work from everyday life” Meleah says.
+Otherwise, our days get really jumbled and it’s hard to divide work from everyday life” Meleah says.
 In order to maximise your time and energy, time blocks are a good tool to get more done in less time.
-Another advice, is not to only put work tasks in your agenda.
+Another advice, is not to only put work tasks on your agenda.
 Schedule your “me”, “community” and “social time” to make sure you maintain a work/life balance.

 What book or podcast would you recommend to other nomads and entrepreneurs?